SixLabors/docs/articles/imagesharp/identify.md

 - `Image.Identify()` is usually much cheaper than `Image.Load()` for inspection-only workflows.
 - `ImageInfo.Metadata` still gives you access to metadata without allocating a full pixel buffer.
 - `ImageInfo.PixelType` includes color model, alpha behavior, bit depth, and component precision without decoding the full image.
+- `ImageInfo.GetPixelMemorySize()` estimates decoded pixel memory before you commit to a full load.
 - `Image.DetectFormat()` is focused on encoded format detection, while `Image.Identify()` returns the broader inspection result.

 For more detail, see [Loading, Identifying, and Saving](loadingandsaving.md), [Working with Metadata](metadata.md), [Convert Between Formats](formatconversion.md), and [Pixel Formats](pixelformats.md).